RESEARCH STARTER

 Proteins in the GLUT3 family are primarily found in the brain.
 These proteins interact with neurons, helping fuel glucose reactions.
 They allow neural cells to absorb glucose at a constant, steady rate, regardless of how much glucose is present in the bloodstream.

 Glucose is used as energy for many parts of the human body.
 It provides human cells with the energy they need to carry out their functions.
-Though much of the human body can also use protein as a source of energy, some parts are only able to utilize glucose.
-These include the critical parts of the body like red blood cells and the brain.
+Though much of the human body can also use fats and, under certain conditions, protein as a source of energy, some tissues rely primarily on glucose.
+These include red blood cells, which require glucose, and the brain, which primarily uses glucose under normal conditions.

 Bibliography